 Jim has several tools to assess your dynamically-acquired images.
 The Brain Perfusion and Dynamic Contrast-Enhanced MRI modules will be familiar to those who use injected contrast agents.
 The generic Dynamic Analysis module allows virtually any model to be fitted to time-series data, such as a traditional fMRI general linear model.
 But you can create your own ‘plugin’ analyses.

 Jim includes a full diffusion tensor analysis and white matter fibre tracking module.
 This is integrated with the 3-D display so you can visualise the fibre tracts.
 You can load any of your images as orthogonal planes or 3-D surfaces, and you can also visualise regions of interest in 3D.
 Transparency and surface fidelity are all independently settable for every object loaded into the 3-D display.

-Cardiac analysis is new in Jim Version 7.
 The myocardium segmental analysis module allows you define the inner and outer borders of the myocardium and then set the number of myocardium segments and the insertion point on each myocardial slice.
 The borders can be manually or automatically adjusted.
 Tissue properties in each segment can be assessed, and there are analyses for simple segment intensity extraction, and perfusion assessment from contrast-enhanced images.
 However, you can easily write your own analysis ‘plugin’.